Why Is A Skincare Routine So Important?

 Cleaning your face helps you to feel fresh and prevents the buildup that can lead to breakouts.
 It’s important as the first step in your skincare routine so your skin is a clean slate for the next products you apply.

-Next we moisturize!
-Maybe it seems contrary to intuition, but all skin types benefit from moisturizing--even oily skin.
-We lose water through our skin constantly.
-A moisturizer locks in some of that water so our skin has an easier time staying hydrated, which is essential to its ability to function but also to its healthy and full appearance.
+It may seem counter-intuitive, but all skin types benefit from moisturizing—even oily skin.
+That’s because we lose moisture through our skin constantly.
+Moisturizers lock in some of that water content so our skin stays hydrated, which is essential to its health and appearance.
 Think about the difference between a raisin and a grape.
 Wrinkles and lines are accentuated when our skin is dehydrated.

-Now, choosing the right moisturizer will depend on your skin type and the conditions your skin is exposed to.
-If you have dry skin or your environment is dry, say in winter, you’ll want something heavier that imparts more nourishing oils.
+Choosing the right moisturizer will depend on your skin type and the conditions your skin is exposed to.
+If you have dry skin or your environment is dry, like in winter, you’ll want something heavier that imparts more nourishing oils.
 (Here are some additional tips if you’re dealing with dryness.)
 On the flip side, if you have oily skin or it’s humid outside, you’ll want something lighter.

 Finally, we need to protect our skin from the elements.
-The BIG one here that we’re all exposed to, all year round, is the sun.
-Exposure to UV rays contributes to skin damage, premature signs of aging and a higher risk of skin cancer.
+The major factor we’re exposed to year-round is the sun.
+Exposure to UV rays contributes to skin damage, premature signs of aging, and a higher risk of skin cancer.
 Hence, UV protection is an absolute must as part of your morning skincare routine.
-If you think daily SPF doesn’t apply to you, be sure to read this article about common sunscreen misconceptions next.
+If you don’t think you need SPF daily, be sure to read this article about common sunscreen misconceptions next.

 Join the club!